 Hydrographs of near by wells that have been monitored and recorded by the California Department of Water Resources have been provided in Appendix E. Two wells in the area had data from sampling events within the last 20 years.
 CDWR well 05S09E04C001M is located approximately 3/4-mile to the east of the proposed pond location.
 This well has an approximate natural ground elevation of 65.0'.
 Information gathered from this well since 1987 shows that the average groundwater depth is 15.2'.
 CDWR well 05S09E09AC001M is located approximately 1.3-mile to the southeast of the proposed pond location.
-This well has an approximately 1.3-mile to the southeast of the proposed pond location.
 This well has an approximate natural ground elevation of 65.0'.
-Information gathered from the southeast of the proposed pond location.
-This well has an approximate the average groundwater depth is 10.7'.
+Information gathered from this well since 1960 shows that the average groundwater depth is 10.7'.